 The Starting Point for Becoming a Disciple

 To understand correctly what being a disciple means in the Buddhist context requires knowing at which stage on the spiritual path one may appropriately become a disciple.
 Although the classical texts agree on the necessity for spiritual teachers at every stage along the path, spiritual seekers begin the journey long before becoming disciples of qualified mentors.
-Much confusion has arisen about this point because Kadam masters, such as Sangwayjin, explained the disciple-mentor relationship as the "root of the path" and presented the topic at the start of their graded-path (lam-rim) texts.
+Much confusion has arisen about this point because Kadam masters, such as Sangwejin, explained the disciple-mentor relationship as the "root of the path" and presented the topic at the start of their graded-path (lam-rim) texts.
 Subsequently, Tsongkhapa and all later Gelug masters followed suit.
 The placement of this topic in the outline of their texts, however, does not mean that seekers need to enter a disciple-mentor relationship as the first step on their spiritual paths.
 Let us examine what these masters meant.

 In The Essence of Excellent Explanation of Interpretable and Definitive Meanings, Tsongkhapa explained that the classification system of three Dharma cycles (three turnings of the wheel of Dharma) does not indicate a temporal sequence of teachings.
 It indicates, instead, a division scheme made according to subject matter.
 The first cycle's topic, the "four noble truths," serves as the basis for the teachings classified in the second two cycles.
-Similarly, Sangwayjin's placement of the disciple-mentor relationship as the first major topic in An Extensive Presentation of the Graded Stages of the Path does not indicate its temporal position on the path.
+Similarly, Sangwejin's placement of the disciple-mentor relationship as the first major topic in An Extensive Presentation of the Graded Stages of the Path does not indicate its temporal position on the path.
 It merely indicates its essential role as the stable foundation for developing the graded stages of spiritual motivation in their fullest forms.

-In The Gateway for Entering the Dharma, Sonam-tsemo, the second of the five Sakya founders, explained that before building a relationship with a spiritual mentor, seekers need to recognize and acknowledge suffering in their lives and to develop the wish to overcome it.
+In The Gateway for Entering the Dharma, Sonam Tsemo, the second of the five Sakya founders, explained that before building a relationship with a spiritual mentor, seekers need to recognize and acknowledge suffering in their lives and to develop the wish to overcome it.
 In other words, they need a rudimentary level of "renunciation."
 In addition, they need knowledge of Buddha's teachings about what to practice and what to avoid in order to reduce and eliminate the suffering they wish to overcome.
 Only then are seekers ready to establish a serious relationship with a spiritual mentor, to help them achieve their goal.

 Spiritual mentors, however, are teachers who help disciples to reach enlightenment.
 Therefore, before establishing a disciple-mentor relationship, seekers also need initial interest in becoming Buddhas for everyone's sake.
 This is clear from the writings of the Indian master Atisha, the formulator of the graded path and fountainhead of the Kadam tradition.
 In An [Auto-]Commentary to the Difficult Points of "A Lamp for the Path to Enlightenment," Atisha first mentioned the disciple-mentor relationship in the context of developing bodhichitta.
 Moreover, developing a Mahayana motivation of bodhichitta presumes at least a beginning level of safe direction (refuge) in the Buddhas, the Dharma, and the highly realized Sangha community.

 The Fifth Dalai Lama made these points explicit in his graded-path text Personal Instructions from Manjushri.
 There, he argued for the necessity and propriety of taking safe direction and developing bodhichitta before establishing a disciple-mentor relationship.
-Following this argument, the Second Panchen Lama, in A Speedy Path, changed the order of Tsongkhapa's Grand Presentation of the Graded Stages of the Path.
+Following this argument, the Fifth Panchen Lama, in A Speedy Path, changed the order of Tsongkhapa's Grand Presentation of the Graded Stages of the Path.
 To reflect the actual order of spiritual development, he placed the preliminary practices before the discussion of the disciple-mentor relationship.
 The preliminaries include taking safe direction and enhancing one's bodhichitta motivation.
 Thus, the Kadam/Gelug understanding of the graded path is consistent with the frequent Kagyu and Nyingma explanations that establishing safe direction, bodhichitta, and then a healthy disciple-mentor relationship is the sequence of essential preliminaries for Buddhist spiritual advancement.

 Tsongkhapa further explained that each stage of self-development along the graded path is a stepping-stone on the way to enlightenment.
 Thus, although seekers need already to have recognition of suffering, renunciation of it, knowledge of what to practice and avoid, safe direction, and bodhichitta before becoming disciples, they need merely to have the five as a spiritual orientation.
 The initial level of intensity of the five that seekers possess acts as a stepping-stone for proceeding further, now as disciples of spiritual mentors, and is hardly the end of the development of them along the way.
 Thus, although having safe direction and bodhichitta implies striving toward liberation and then enlightenment, having the two as merely a spiritual orientation does not imply comprehending and accepting on a visceral level the full implication of attaining these goals.